-It’s hard to believe that the quiet cove at San Simeon was ever a bustling seaport, but in the late 1800s that is exactly how it was.
-Whaling was a huge industry and ships that plied the waters off the Central Coast brought their catch in to the San Simeon pier to offload to the Whaling Station there.
-Juan Rodriguez Cabrillo noted the prominent rocks just north of San Simeon in 1542 and named them Piedras Blancas, which means white rocks.
-Naturally, ships’ captains tried to be careful of them, but many a ship met its doom after slamming into them.
+It’s hard to believe that the quiet cove at San Simeon was ever a bustling seaport, but in the late 1800s that is exactly what it was.
+Whaling was a huge industry and ships that plied the waters off the Central Coast brought their catch to the San Simeon pier to offload to the Whaling Station.
+Juan Rodriguez Cabrillo noted the prominent rocks just north of San Simeon in 1542 and named them Piedras Blancas – white rocks.
+Naturally, ships’ captains tried to be careful, but many a ship met its doom after slamming into them.
 A light station at Point Piedras Blancas, just north of the bay, was needed.

 In 1894 building began and the tower was erected.
-During that time, lighthouses in California were built on top of high cliffs.
-The tall imposing lighthouses common on the Atlantic coast were not necessary thanks to this terrain.
-But at Piedras Blancas, a classic tall lighthouse was built and it is now one of only two like that in the state, Pigeon Point being the other.
+Lighthouses in California were built on top of high cliffs, making the tall imposing lighthouses common on the Atlantic coast unnecessary to this local terrain.
+Even still, at Piedras Blancas a classic tall lighthouse was built; only two exist in the state, Pigeon Point being the other.

-Originally the lighthouse stood more than 100 feet high with a first order Fresnel lens on top.
-In 1949 the lens and the upper section of the structure were removed due to earthquake damage and a rotating aero-beacon replaced it.
-The present height of the lighthouse is 74 feet.
-The Fresnel lens was saved and is housed in an enclosure in downtown Cambria.
+The lighthouse originally stood more than 100 feet high with a first order Fresnel lens on top.
+In 1949 the lens and the upper section of the structure were removed due to earthquake damage and a rotating aero-beacon replaced it, making the present height 70 feet.
+The Fresnel lens is now housed in an enclosure next to the Veteran’s Memorial Building on Main Street in Cambria.